hartwigmedical/hmftools/sv-linx/README.md

 - The replication timing of the breakend

 #### Identification of foldback inversions
 Foldback inversions are important structural features in the genome since they are a hallmark of the breakage fusion bridge process.
-LINX use foldbacks in a number of ways in both the clustering and chaining algorithms, and they can be objectively identified independently of the clustering and chaining so it is useful to identify them upfront.
+Linx use foldbacks in a number of ways in both the clustering and chaining algorithms, and they can be objectively identified independently of the clustering and chaining so it is useful to identify them upfront.
 We perform a genome wide search for both simple foldback inversions and chained foldback inversions which are disrupted by the insertion of a shard.
 A pair of breakends is marked as forming a foldback if they meet the following criteria:
 - the breakend orientations are the same and are consecutive (ignoring any fully assembled interim breakends) and after allowing for overlapping deletion bridges on both ends, specifically both:
   - The outer breakend may be overlapped by a variant within it’s anchor distance
   - The inner breakend may not have a facing breakend within it’s anchor distance